The War to End War

 For Texas educators, the Texas State Historical Association is a fantastic source of educational material for the classroom.
 Visit their World War I Resources for Teachers section for information on TEKS requirements, upcoming educational events, document and image repositories, useful videos, and more.

 In 2016 Governor Greg Abbot designated the Texas Historical Commission as the lead agency to commemorate the American WWI centennial.
 As a result, the THC has several centennial projects at various stages of development.
 Already available is WWI: Texas and the Great War, part of the Texas Time Travel Series.
 This mobile app tour reveals the rich wartime stories of communities across the state and is accessible by computer, mobile phone, or other electronic device.

-Soon to follow it will be a print heritage guide that highlights the role of Texans and Texas in the First World War, as well as educational materials and a calendar of centennial events taking place across the state.
+Designed to remind readers of the war’s iconic recruitment posters, the Texas and the Great War travel guide (PDF) takes readers through a detailed chronology of the war and highlights Texas’ unique contributions to the effort.
+You can request the guide in print.
 We are also working on creating a searchable database of WWI-related sites, monuments, and archival collections within the state.
 Texans are encouraged to share information regarding the war’s legacy in their communities, or details about centennial events that can be promoted in THC's calendar of events.
 You can do so by contacting us at firstname.lastname@example.org or by mailing information to

 Military Sites Program